 Is not cooling the air

-If your air conditioner turns on, and the thermostat is set correctly, but isn’t cooling, it may be caused by a dirty or blocked air condenser.
+If your air conditioner turns on, and the thermostat is set correctly but the AC blows warm air, it may be caused by a dirty or blocked air condenser.
 You should check the outside unit and clean it by removing any weeds or remains that are blocking the air from circulating.
 After that, check the filter and make sure it’s clean.
 Many times, the filter is dirty, and when it retains the air, the evaporator coil could freeze.
 If your AC runs frequently, you may need to change the filter more often.
 Again, if your AC isn’t cooling the air yet, the issue may be due to your compressor or refrigerant, so you’ll need to contact a professional.

 Isn’t cooling your home properly